Guidance

 • other qualifications that have been nominated by institutions and approved by DfE

-Use ‘find a learning aim’ to find qualifications that meet the CoF by using the tick boxes ‘maths’ and ‘English’.
+Use find a learning aim to find qualifications that meet CoF by using the tick boxes ‘maths’ and ‘English’.

 Institutions must check the status of qualifications using find a learning aim before enrolling students, to ensure the qualification is approved and valid at the time of enrolment.

 Tables 1 and 2 show a summary of what qualifications students must study, with table 2 showing a breakdown of GCSE English language and GCSE English literature.
-If a student has achieved a grade 4+ in either English literature or English language at Key Stage 4, there is no requirement to continue studying English since the condition of funding is met.
+If a student has achieved a grade 4 or above in either of these subjects at key stage 4, CoF is met.

 For the purpose of the condition, full-time and part-time hours are: